 The Department of NRES maintains minimum stipend rates for assistants.
-Teaching assistants and research assistants are paid at the same rates.
+Teaching and research assistants are paid at the same rates.
 An assistant may be appointed for 13%, 25%, 50%, 67%, or 100% time.
 However, 50% time appointments are considered standard.
-The monthly rate table for 2007-2008 NRES RA and TA stipends is shown below.
+The monthly rate table for 2009-2010 NRES RA and TA stipends is shown below.
 These rates are subject to change annually as the University pay rates increase.
 Note that as PhD students pass their preliminary exam, their pay rate increases.
 The "level 2" rate will be applied the first August 16 after the student has passed the preliminary exam, as the department cannot give students mid-year raises.
-Graduate assistants are normally appointed by the semester for a 9 or 11-month appointment.
+Graduate assistants are normally appointed by the semester for a 9- or 11-month appointment.
 The monthly stipend rate below is then paid for each month in which the assistant is appointed.
-For students with a 9-month appointment, they do not get paid in June July, or August.
-Students on11-month appointments do not get paid in August.
+Students with a 9-month appointment are not paid in June, July, or August.
+Students on an 11-month appointment are not paid in August.